PandaSekh/Jekyll-YAMT/README.md

 4. Deploy.
 Your site will shortly be available.
 Under domain settings you can change your subdomain, or add a primary level one.

 ### Github Pages
+Github Pages uses the [--safe flag](https://jekyllrb.com/docs/configuration/options/) to build jekyll websites, which disable custom plugins, caching to disk and ignore symbolic links.
+Because of that, I suggest you to use any other method.
+Netlify works great with a 5 minute config, so I suggest you use it.

 ### Remote theme
 1. Have a gemfile with only the following content: